Code-Institute-Submissions/Finding-Campania-1/README.md

 - to get people interested to visit this region of Italy and to discover new places.
 - to get all the beautiful places in Campania in a single site.
-- to get a preview of all places wants to visit.
+- to get a preview of every location users want to visit.
 - to learn about these tourist destinations and where they are located on the map.
 - to present information about these destinations.
 - to create a website that is fully responsive on mobiles, laptops, tablets and desktops.